|

 Photo credit: Melanie A Fazzio (Facebook)

 For a DIY Beetlejuice tombstone, you need a foam insulation board.
 Hand draw the outline of the tombstone and cut out the required shape with a jigsaw.
-Make it look weathered and paint it in a grey color.
+Make it look weathered and paint it in a gray color.

 beetlejuice front yard decorations